mkropat/sslfie/README.md

-# sslfie
+# SSLfie

-*Generate a self-signed x.509 certificate for use with SSL/TLS*
+*Generate self-signed x.509 certificates for use with SSL/TLS*

 Benefits at a glance: